• Go to app

 Most travelers won’t typically go for daytime and overnight buses since the trains are more viable and attractive options.
 However, if you’re one of these rare explorers, some options allow you to enjoy a long, steady journey to Kyoto, amongst others.

-You should expect a Tokyo to Kyoto trip of about 7 to 9 hours, with day trip departures being a lot longer due to traffic.
+You should expect the journey from Tokyo to Kyoto to take roughly 7 to 9 hours, with day trip departures being a lot longer due to traffic.

 Another bonus for foreign travelers; you can use your JR pass to hop on JR buses at no extra cost!